Dr. Matthew Jones

-I am a proud contributor to the Global Carbon Project (GCP).
+I am a proud member of the Global Carbon Project (GCP).
 Each year, the GCP evaluates the global carbon budget by accounting for emissions of CO2 from fossil sources, deforestation and other land use changes, the uptake of CO2 by the land and oceans, and the CO2 that remains in the atmosphere.
-Under the umbrella of the GCP, I am increasingly involved in the study of CO2 emissions from fossil sources.

-To find out more about my research on fire, climate change, emissions and the carbon cycle, please follow the links below.
+To find out more about my research on fire, climate change, emissions and the carbon cycle, please follow a theme below.